syncfusion-content/xamarin.ios-docs/xamarin-ios/SfBarcode/Getting-Started.md

 {% endhighlight %}

-4. Specify the required symbology to encode the given text.
+4.Specify the required symbology to encode the given text.
 By default, the given text is encoded by using the `Code39` symbology.

 {% highlight c# %}